Free - Server-side FFmpeg - No registration

 FFmpeg server

-Click to select a WAV file or drag it here
+Click to select an audio file or drag it here

 Source rate